DCC-EX/mkdocs-test/docs/products/ex-commandstation/exrail/1-exrail.md

     DONE
 ```

-- ON-handler - a sequence that is automatically started when some event happens.
+- ON-[HANDLER] – a sequence that is automatically started when some event happens.
 For example when a button is pressed (ONBUTTON) or a turnout is changed (ONTHROW / ONCLOSE) so you can intercept turnout/point changes to automatically adjust signals or other turnouts.

 ```cpp
 ONBUTTON(167)